nakul-py/git-hindi/readme.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

-Please make sure your code follows the project's coding standards and includes tests.
+*Please make sure your code follows the project's coding standards and includes tests.*

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-##
+## thanks for reading
+;)